EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 ## Upgrading from BDR-Always-ON to PGD-Always-ON

+**Note:** The upgrade procedure from BDR-Always-ON to PGD-Always-ON for camo enabled clusters using BDR version 3.7 is not yet supported.
+This support will come in a later release.

 To upgrade from BDR-Always-ON to PGD-Always-ON (that is, from BDR3/4 to PGD5), first run `tpaexec reconfigure`: